 Mental Health Awareness Week

-• Now available on demand: Highlights from a recent talk at Burnham by Dr Lucy Hone, best-selling Kiwi author and resilience researcher, on The Science and Practice of Resilience.
-Click here to learn how to build your resilience recipe, overcome the negativity bias, and much more!
+• Watch The Science and Practice of Resilience – a presentation to the NZDF by Dr Lucy Hone, best-selling Kiwi author and resilience researcher.
+Click here to learn how to build your resilience recipe, overcome the negativity bias, and much more.

 • Not sure what the buzz about mindfulness is?
 NZDF psych, SQNLDR Carsten Grimm addresses mindfulness myths and misunderstandings in this engaging webinar, ‘Is Mindfulness for me?